vritvo/buffy_bot/STATIC_SITE_USAGE.md

 - Ensure papers have an `## Abstract` section
 - Check that abstracts come after YAML frontmatter (if present)

+### Missing markdown files

+- The generator requires both `landing_page.md` and `tech_explanation.md`
+- Create these files or specify different paths with `--landing-page` and `--tech-docs`
+- The generator will fail immediately if either file is missing

 ### Broken links